 Hello!
 I’m Zoe, and this is Falco.
-In May 2022 we’re setting off to walk from my home city of Oxford to Loch Lomond in Scotland, where the woman who created the Stop Ecocide campaign, Polly Higgins QC, grew up.
-We (well, me mostly) are crowdfunding for our costs.
+In June 2022 we set off to walk from our home city of Oxford to Loch Lomond in Scotland, where the woman who created the Stop Ecocide campaign, Polly Higgins QC, grew up.
+We (well, me mostly) have been crowdfunding for our costs.

 Polly had a vision to advance a law to protect the Earth – an amendment to the Rome Statute to include ecocide (“killing the environment”) alongside crimes like genocide.
-If it passed, this law would protect ecosystems anywhere in the world from large scale damage or destruction.
+If passed, this law would protect ecosystems anywhere in the world from large scale damage or destruction.
 It would be a steer for business, industry and government funding away from what destroys the living world, and towards what restores and protects it.

 Since then, the concept of an ecocide law has gained support and interest from individuals and organisations all over the world, from Pope Francis to Greta Thunberg.
-In November this year a panel of top international lawyers , legal experts and indigenous leaders began the process of drafting a legal definition of ecocide.
+In November 2022 a diverse panel of top international lawyers , legal experts and indigenous leaders began the process of drafting a legal definition of ecocide.
 In June they completed it.
 It defined ecocide as “unlawful or wanton acts committed with knowledge that there is a substantial likelihood of severe and either widespread or longterm damage being caused by those acts.”

-Through Walk for Earth’s textile project ‘Interwoven’ I’m inviting collaboration with weavers, spinners and plant-dyers (and in some cases the local groups they work with) along our route, to create a woven textile piece.
+Through Walk for Earth’s textile project ‘Interwoven’ we’re inviting weavers, spinners and plant-dyers (and in some cases the local groups they work with) along our route, to create sections of a woven textile piece.
 So far six loom weavers, spinners and dyers are involved, and we’re aiming for a total of 18.
-It’s a way for people to express what they care about in the living world where they are, using materials that are sourced as locally and sustainably as possible.
+It’s a way for craftspeople to express creatively their care for the living world where they are, using materials that are sourced as locally and sustainably as possible.
 The finished piece is intended to be a gift of recognition to Vanuatu, in the South Pacific Ocean.
 They took an international lead in December 2021 by proposing serious consideration of ecocide law at the International Criminal Court in the Hague.